ARTICLE I - MEMBERSHIP

 SECTION 5.
 Vice-President.

-In the absence of the President, or in the event of his inability or refusal to act, the Vice-President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
-The Vice-President shall also perform such other duties as from time to time may be assigned to him by the board of trustees.
+In the absence of the President, or in the event of his or her inability or refusal to act, the Vice-President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
+The Vice-President shall also perform such other duties as from time to time may be assigned to him or her by the board of trustees.

 SECTION 6.
 Secretary.